chrisknox97/plotly/README.md

 ### Delivarble 1: Bar Chart

 The first chart we created for this website was a Bar Chart that showed the visitor the Top 10 Bacterial Cultures found in any specified volunteer.
-To do this we first created a buildCharts function and used d3.json to load and retrieve the samples.json file where our data is stored.
+To do this we first created a ``buildCharts`` function and used ``d3.json`` to load and retrieve the ``samples.json`` file where our data is stored.

     function buildCharts(sample) {

       d3.json("samples.json").then((data) => {

-From here we created variables to hold our sample array, to filter based on specified sample number, to hold the first sample in our array, and variables to hold the otu_ids, otu_labels, and sample_values.
+From here we created variables to hold our sample array, to filter based on specified sample number, to hold the first sample in our array, and variables to hold the ``otu_ids``, ``otu_labels``, and s``ample_values``.

       var samples = data.samples;